reissenzahn/blog/archive/distributed-systems/bt-draft.md

 <h3 id="choking">Choking</h3>

 <!--
-  BitTorrent does no central resource allocation.

-  Each peer is responsible for attempting to maximize its own download rate.

-  Peers do this by downloading from whoever they can and deciding which peers to upload to via a variant of tit-for-tat.

   To cooperate, peers upload and to not cooperate they choke peers.

   Choking is a temporary refusal to upload; it stops uploading but downloading can still happen and the connection doesn’t need to be renegotiated when choking stops.